Storms in South kill girl in Florida, bring tornado threat

 "When it stopped, there was nothing left," Morton resident Sharon Currie told WAPT-TV.
 "I was going, 'Oh my God.
 My house is gone.'"

-Damage from the storm system was reported in at least 24 of Mississippi's 82 counties.
+Forecasters confirmed that 14 tornadoes had touched down in Mississippi and damage from the storm system was reported in at least 24 of the state's 82 counties.
 Mississippi Gov. Phil Bryant declared a state of emergency — the second one he has declared in less than a week due to tornadoes.

 Authorities on Friday reported a third storm-related death in the state.
 Freddie Mobley, 63, died while helping cut a tree that had fallen on a house, Lincoln County Coroner Clay McMorris told the Daily Leader of Brookhaven.
 Mobley had made a few cuts on the tree and backed away when the trunk shifted before he could move, Deputy Coroner Ricky Alford said.